-◆ Click Update to update your SYNC I/O. This automatically locates the firmware in the SYNC I/O folder and updates the SYNC I/O through the DigiSerial Port.
+• Click Update SYNC Firmware to update the SYNC I/O. This automatically locates the firmware in the Pro Tools Utilities folder and updates the SYNC I/O through the DigiSerial Port.

 Firmware Messages

 The following messages may appear during firmware updating: